jonthegeek/rapid/tests/testthat/_snaps/info-01-contact.md

       as_contact(letters)
     Condition <rlang_error>
       Error:
-      ! `x` must have names "name", "email", and/or "url".
+      ! `x` must have names "name", "email", or "url".
       * Any other names are ignored.

 ---